-- good (accurate; data with errors less than or equal to a specified value);
+• good (accurate; data with errors less than or equal to a specified value);

-- inconsistent;

-- doubtful (suspect);

-- erroneous (wrong; data with errors exceeding a specified value);

-- missing data.
+- inconsistent (one or more parameters are inconsistent); - doubtful (suspect); - erroneous (wrong; data with errors exceeding a specified value); - · missing data.

-Good data are not necessarily excellent, but it is essential that their quality is known and demonstrable; they passed all checks in the framework of B-QC.
-In case of inconsistent, doubtful and erroneous data additional information (a type of the check failed) should be transmitted; in case of missing data the reason of missing should be transmitted.
-In case of BUFR messages BUFR descriptor 0 33 005 - Quality Information can be used.
+It is essential that data quality is known and demonstrable; data must pass all checks in the framework of B-QC.
+In case of inconsistent, doubtful and erroneous data, additional information should be transmitted; in case of missing data the reason of missing should be transmitted.
+In case of BUFR messages, BUFR descriptor 0 33 005 (Quality Information AWS data) and 0 33 020 (Quality control indication of following value) can be used.